Research and Publication

 The Institute of Judaeo-Christian Studies has been fostering a positive understanding of Judaism and the Jewish people and promoting mutual Jewish-Christian understanding through scholarly research and publications since its inception.

-In addition to the numerous articles and monographs published in both English and German by our founder since our earliest days, the Institute began publishing The Bridge, a series of five volumes of research in various areas of Catholic-Jewish relations by noted scholars and theologians, in 1955.
+In addition to the numerous articles and monographs published in both English and German by our founder since our earliest days, the Institute began publishing The Bridge.
+This is a series of five volumes of research in various areas of Catholic-Jewish relations by noted scholars and theologians from 1955 to 1970.

-When The Bridge series concluded in 1970, the Institute broadened its research interests and founded Teshuvah Institute Papers at Seton Hall University.
+When The Bridge series concluded, the Institute broadened its research interests and founded Teshuvah Institute Papers at Seton Hall University.
 These papers have built critical academic bases for Jewish-Christian awareness and encounters among Jewish and Christian specialists in biblical exegesis, theology, history and sociology for more than 40 years.

 When the Institute’s founder, Monsignor John M. Oesterreicher, died on April 18, 1993, he willed his personal library in several languages and the archives of the Institute to the Walsh Library at Seton Hall University, which is now housed in the Monsignor William Noé Field Archives and Special Collections Center.

-In addition to The Monsignor John M. Oesterreicher Collection, the Institute has added three important additional collections of papers and publications by:
+In addition to The Monsignor John M. Oesterreicher Collection, the Institute has added four important additional collections of papers and publications by:

 The late Dr. Michael Wyschogrod, former head of the Philosophy Department at Baruch College of the City University of New York, former Professor of Religious Studies at the University of Houston and author of The Body of Faith: God and the People Israel and Abraham's Promise: Judaism and Jewish-Christian Relations.
 Active in Jewish-Christian dialogue for more than 60 years, Dr. Wyschogrod’s extensive collection of papers and books emphasize Jewish involvement in dialogue with both Catholics and Protestants.